 BONUS: Head over to Pandora to check out Avatar: Flight of Passage.
 It’s not a traditional roller coaster.
 However, you’ll definitely feel like you’re on one!!

 Flight of Passage is my absolute favorite thrill ride in all of Disney World.
 It’s an exhilarating 3-D ride that simulates flying through the land of Pandora on the back of a banshee.

 This ride is so well done that you’ll get the same adrenaline rush from this ride as you do from a typical roller coaster.

-In 2022, Epcot will debut Guardians of the Galaxy: Cosmic Rewind, a Marvel-themed indoor roller coaster.
+On May 27, 2022, Epcot will debut its first roller coaster, Guardians of the Galaxy: Cosmic Rewind, a Marvel-themed indoor roller coaster.

-For now, you can hit up Epcot’s thrill rides: Mission: SPACE, Soarin’ Around the World, and Test Track.
+For additional thrills at Epcot, hit up Mission: SPACE, Soarin’ Around the World, and Test Track.